|

 Preservation

-Society of Queensland is the oldest, largest
+Society of Queensland is the oldest, largest and

-and most respected wildlife-focused conservation
+most respected wildlife-focused conservation group

-group in Queensland.
+in Queensland.

 We’ve

-almost 50 years"
+Queensland for almost 50 years"

 The